dribnet/victory/README.md

 Victory
 =======

-Victory is a design landscape inspired by Mondrian, specifically victory boogie-woogie.
+Victory is a design landscape inspired by Mondrian, specifically [Victory Boogie-Woogie](http://en.wikipedia.org/wiki/Victory_Boogie-Woogie).

 Design landscapes are expansive drawing surfaces.
 In this case, the surface is actually infinite in two dimensions with several layers of depth throughout.
 Mondrain was influenced by the cityscape around him, and here these themes play out as a navigable map that stretches in all directions.
-Some of the familiar themes and colors are present, along with many new variations.

 This work presented many technical challenges.
 Algorithmically, the visuals are the result of a dynamic process which is a hand-crafted hybrid of fractal and